Canceling Effects of Conjunctions Render Higher Order Mean Motion Resonances Weak: Dynamical Model

 This approximation breaks down as $e$ approaches zero and the pericenter becomes undefined.
 The more complicated second fundamental model of resonance captures this more subtle behavior \citep{Henrard83}, but even in these cases one can approximately match many of the same results through a simpler pendulum model as long as one takes the average (rather than the initial) eccentricity as the constant $e$ \citep{Tamayo25}.

 To understand the dynamical behavior of our system, we aim to derive a differential equation for $\ddot{\theta}$, where overdots denote time derivatives.
-We begin by taking a time derivative of Eq.~\ref{eq:theta} with our approximation that $\dot{\varpi} = 0$,
+While such an expression is given in Eq.
+18 of \cite{Tamayo25}, we provide a simpler, self-contained derivation below.